 Intrusive advising with at-risk students is a preferred way to advise at-risk students but can be very time consuming.
 The establishment of a course for students below the academic standard allows the advisor to meet with these students in a group, work on common themes, provide individual meetings as needed, and is cost effective.

 Utilizing people in the surrounding community to connect with students can help extend the advising unit.
 Recruiting community leaders/workers, especially those from ethnic minorities, to meet with students can be very effective.
 Additionally, if the college is near a graduate level counseling program, the advising unit could act as an internship site.
 I have hosted four graduate level counseling students in my office and have found it to be a win-win situation.
 The graduate student has the opportunity to practice skills and get the “real world” experience needed, and I have an extra pair of hands that allows our office to offer more services.
 Advisees often relate well to someone closer to their age.

 I would add a word of caution, based upon ACT research that shows advisor training, evaluation and reward are the weakest links in advising.
 I fear that when an advising unit is looking for ways to provide services to various groups without increasing the dollar amount, the extras, such as these components will be the first to go.
 Ironically, it is with training, evaluation and reward that advisors improve and can provide a higher quality service.

 (Student in the Kansas State University graduate certificate program in academic advising)

 Cite this article using APA style as: Sukolsky, L. (2004, February).
 Meeting student needs in tough economic times.
-Academic Advising Today, 27(1).
-Retrieved from [insert url here]
+Academic Advising Today, 27(1). [insert url here]